 Day 9: In the morning we’ll have a sunrise shoot of the amazing Blue City.
 After some free time, in the afternoon we’ll photograph and explore another part of the city.
 Overnight in Jodhpur.

 Day 13: Early morning drive to witness the ritual bathing at the Ghats at the Kolayat temple.
 Thousands of holy-men and local tribesmen gather here to take the ritual bath.
-This day is the day of Kartik purnima, the most holy time for an auspicious dip in the water.
+This day is the day of Kartik purnima, the holiest time for an auspicious dip in the water.

-We continue drive to Manvar.
-Upon arrival we check into our luxurious, permanent tents, located right in the heart of the Great Indian Thar Desert.
-Our accommodations offer a rare opportunity to enjoy Rajasthan’s desert life, culture, wildlife and beauty.
+We continue to drive to Manvar.
+Upon arrival, we check into our luxurious, permanent tents, located right in the heart of the Great Indian Thar Desert.
+Our accommodations offer a rare opportunity to enjoy Rajasthan’s desert life, culture, wildlife, and beauty.
 We’ll be treated to a sunset jeep safari and then a fireside cultural performance.
 Overnight at Manvar Camp.